 White earned two degrees from Austin Peay State University in Clarksville, Tenn. - a bachelor’s in health (with certification) with a minor in history and a master’s in health/physical education with a minor in administration and supervision.
 He also served as a graduate assistant and volunteer assistant coach for the Governors.

-White has a 16-year-old son, Cade, and a 7-year-old daughter, Kennedy Grier.
+White has a son, Cade, who is a freshman at Tallahassee Community College, and a daughter, Kennedy Grier.